durrantlab/autogrow4/tutorial/TUTORIAL.md

     [DOI:10.1093/bioinformatics/btv082](https://doi.org/10.1093/bioinformatics/btv082)
   - License: Apache version 2

-These softwares can be found within the directory `/autogrow4/autogrow/docking/docking_executables/`
+These programs can be found within the directory `/autogrow4/autogrow/docking/docking_executables/`

 AutoGrow4 allows users to provide custom docking software.
 This could be as